-Asset Management System (CMMS) - Cityworks asset management system is now operational, and the first phase of the deployment has been completed.
+Asset Management System (CMMS) - Cityworks asset management system is now operational, and the second phase of the deployment has been started.
 The system allows computerized maintenance of District assets.
-It also improves and modernizes field tracking and scheduling of maintenance, inspections, and repairs of all field activities.
-The system allows better worker mobility and improved efficiencies by making it possible to access District data, such as maps and maintenance records, while in the field.
+It also improves and modernizes field tracking and scheduling of inspections, maintenance, and repairs of all field activities.
+The system allows better worker mobility and improved efficiencies, by making it possible to access District data; such as maps and maintenance records, while in the field.